 - Emergency cases are seen as needed depending upon the medical condition of the patient and the daily appointment schedule.

-There is always a board-certified neurologist on call to provide expert consultation and, where indicated, evaluation of emergency cases that present through the Veterinary Health Complex emergency service.
+There is always a board-certified neurologist on call to provide expert consultation and, where indicated, evaluation of emergency cases that present through the Veterinary Hospital emergency service.

 How Do I Get An Appointment?

 Our service works on a referral only basis, so the primary veterinarian must first evaluate the patient and then contact our service directly to initiate the referral, if needed.
 The final arrangements for the date and time of the appointment are usually made directly with the client.
 If you do not have a referral, ask your primary veterinarian to give you one in order to make an appointment.
 We prefer to have the owner bring the patient to the neurology appointment rather than delegate this to a friend or relative, as it is often crucial to the management and outcome of the case that an accurate history be obtained.
 In many cases, this will involve information that only the owner is aware of.

 Jane Tesh, RVT

 Donna Webb, RVT